This guide is intended for Fall 2021 PRL 206 students (course taught by Prof. Anthony D'Angelo)

 Crowdsourced careers and salary information also appears on the social media platform Glassdoor https://www.glassdoor.com/ .
 Be aware data here is employee contributed.
 Often providing data unavailable elsewhere, but self-selection among those deciding to participate may problematize broader conclusions.
 Especially when assessing salary and related trends reported by individuals, use multiple sources and databases to explore if Glassdoor data seems reliable or off-base for specific job classifications you investigate.
 Be a savvy evaluator of these trends.
 Past salary data may not reflect future directions for those numbers.

 News databases also may help many PRL 206 students when seeking background information on an organization for the final project in the course.
-Contact the Newhouse Librarian if seeking a specific news databases recommendation
+Contact the Newhouse Librarian if seeking a specific news database recommendation

 For a gateway to additional newspaper databases SU Libraries offers - visit the online research guide site called Newspaper Databases